 Lying on the ground photographing up towards your subject puts your camera at roughly knee height of your subject.
 It creates a very dynamic photo, putting the subject in position of power over the viewer and changes the usual perspective.

-Changing arm position will give you variety in each pose, which in turn creates more variety in your shoot without taking too long.
+Changing arm position will give you variety in each full body pose, which in turn creates more variety in your photoshoot without taking too long.

 Focal length 70mm, aperture f2.8